SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 This post skipped some important open questions, such as:
 - Do different items have different chances of success?
+  - _I think the answer is no. People who have done reverse engineering of the gameserver have not found such a field in the_ `CGItem` _structure._
 - Can we use reverse engineering to figure out the effect of Magic Stone of Luck?
 - If you have just a few luck stones, when should you use them?
   - How does that affect the calculation?